ReenigneCA/rabin/README.md

 # rabin cryptosystem for testing 8 bit AVR key exchange library
 #Rabin Cryptosystem with BigNumber library slightly modified from repo created by Sriharsha Gangam
+#compiling

+g++ -lcrypto
+the above works for me.
+The original version recommended gcc -lssl which did not work for me for the original version switching to -lcrypto did though this may vary by linux distribution.
+My intention is to use C++ as I alter the code though the original was pure C.

 #Introduction